 Yes, resting can help a recent injury or strain that causes back pain.
 But a day or two in bed can actually make it worse.

 Of course, this depends on the type and severity of the back injury that you’re experiencing, and you should always consult your doctor before trying to do too much too soon.
-That being said, movement can sometimes be more helpful that rest.
+That being said, movement is sometimes more helpful that rest.
 Through movement, blood flow increases and gives your body a chance to heal more quickly than if you were lying in bed with little or no movement.

 Back pain is always the result of an injury.